autowarefoundation/autoware.universe/system/system_monitor/README.md

 Currently GPU monitor for intel platform only supports NVIDIA GPU whose information can be accessed by NVML API.

-Also you need to instal CUDA libraries.
+Also you need to install CUDA libraries.
 For installation instructions for CUDA 10.0, see [NVIDIA CUDA Installation Guide for Linux](https://docs.nvidia.com/cuda/archive/10.0/cuda-installation-guide-linux/index.html).

 # UML diagrams